Lyall Cameron: Rangers

 On 17 June 2025, Cameron was officially unveiled by Rangers.
 On 2 August 2025, Cameron made his first appearance for Rangers as a substitute in a league game away to Motherwell.
 On 12 August, Cameron scored his first goal for Rangers in a UEFA Champions League qualifying match away to Czech club Viktoria Plzeň.

+Aberdeen

+On 16 January 2026, Aberdeen signed Cameron on a loan deal from Rangers.
+He made his debut vs Raith Rovers on 18 January 2026.

+Dundee United

+On 1 September 2026, Cameron returned to youth club Dundee United on a season-long loan deal from Rangers.

 International career

 Cameron was selected for the Scotland under-21 squad in May 2023 for two upcoming friendlies against Norway in June.
 He would make his international debut on 15 June as a substitute in a goalless draw.
 Cameron would make his first international start in the reverse fixture 3 days later.
 Cameron scored his first international goal in November 2023 in an away victory over Belgium in the UEFA U21 Euros qualifiers.
 He netted again in March 2024 in a 4–1 win over Kazakhstan.